dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/storyboarding.md

 Question: During a stakeholder meeting, you present a storyboard for a new software feature.
 One stakeholder is concerned about not seeing detailed user interface designs.
 How would you address this concern based on the nature of Storyboarding?
 A: Confirm that storyboards include detailed user interface designs
 B: Explain that storyboards are low-fidelity and focus on interaction flow rather than detailed design elements
-C: Assure the stakeholder that storyboards are used for backend development purposes
+C: Assure the stakeholder that storyboards are used for backend development purposes, not user interface design
-D: Inform them that storyboards are mainly for finalizing the software's technical architecture
+D: Inform them that storyboards are mainly for finalizing the software's technical architecture and data processing
 Answer: B
 Explanation: Storyboards are low-fidelity prototypes focusing on the higher-level interactions and flow, rather than the detailed design elements like user interface design specifics.

 Question: If your goal is to identify missing requirements in a system's analysis using Storyboarding, what characteristic of this tool would be most beneficial?
-A: Its ability to map out detailed technical specifications and data flows
+A: Its ability to map out detailed technical specifications and data flows in the system
 B: The sequential visualization that can help reveal gaps in the user experience or functionality
-C: The focus on aesthetic aspects of the system like color schemes and branding
+C: The focus on aesthetic aspects of the system like color schemes and branding elements
-D: Its use in determining the final layout and structure of the database
+D: Its use in determining the final layout and structure of the database system
 Answer: B
 Explanation: The sequential visualization provided by storyboarding can help identify missing requirements or gaps in the analysis, particularly in terms of user experience or functionality.

 Question: Considering Storyboarding as a communication tool, which aspect of it enhances its effectiveness in stakeholder communication?
 A: The detailed technical data it provides on system operations
-B: Its high-fidelity representation of the final product design
+B: Its high-fidelity representation of the final product design and layout
-C: The clear visual representation and annotations that facilitate discussion and understanding of system design
+C: Clear visual representation and annotations for system design discussion
 D: Its exclusive focus on the aesthetic components of the system
 Answer: C
 Explanation: Storyboarding serves as an effective communication tool among stakeholders due to its clear visual representation of the system's workflow and user interactions, often accompanied by annotations that aid in understanding and discussing design aspects.

 Question: In a project using an Agile methodology, how does Storyboarding contribute to the development process?
-A: By providing final, detailed UI/UX designs for immediate implementation
+A: By providing final, detailed UI/UX designs for immediate implementation by the development team
-B: Through its ability to clarify and refine requirements with tangible representations of system behavior
+B: Clarifies and refines requirements with tangible system behavior representations
-C: By offering in-depth technical specifications for system development
+C: By offering in-depth technical specifications for system development and testing
-D: As a tool for finalizing the physical hardware requirements of the system
+D: As a tool for finalizing the physical hardware requirements of the system architecture
 Answer: B
 Explanation: In Agile development, Storyboarding contributes by helping to clarify and refine requirements, providing a tangible representation of system behavior and interactions, which is crucial in iterative development and requirement validation.
 ```